-24 Minutes with Evelyn Marietta on her vegan and cruelty-free beauty routine
+24 Minutes with Evelyn Marieta on her vegan and cruelty-free beauty routine

-Below, we had a chat with Evelyn on what her beauty routine is like and her go-to botanical ingredients that she can't live without:
+Below, we had a chat with Marieta on what her beauty routine is like and her go-to botanical ingredients that she can't live without:

 1. Please explain your beauty regimen.
 What kind of products do you only use?